tom-f-oconnell/kicad_holes/README.md

 ## kicad_holes
-KiCad script to convert circles in Edge.Cuts layer to non-plated through-holes.
+KiCAD script to convert circles in Edge.Cuts layer to non-plated through-holes.

+**It seems this is generally not necessary**, but this may still be useful under some circumstances, or at least to serve as an example of some of the potential of the KiCAD scripting API.

+I was once unclear whether Advanced Circuits (through 33each service, presumably BareBones and 66each are similar), would do any internal cuts not speficied in one of the drill files.
+It seems from my first order of my shock delivery shield, however, that they will cut these holes for you.

 ### Installation
 ```